limako/raspbi-setup/_episodes/05-secure.md

 While developing a prototype instrument, it's reasonable to simplify some of the security setup.
 But it's worth being aware of what steps you should take to harden your pi before leaving it running as infrastructure.

+The Raspberry Pi Foundation provides a [guide for securing your computer](https://www.raspberrypi.org/documentation/configuration/security.md) which may have some additional information about how to approach some of the items below.

 ## Use secure password(s)

 In the initial configuration, we set a secure password for the pi account.
 Make sure to use secure passwords in all circumstances.